 Why do truck tyres explode?

-A truck tyre exploding can be one of the most dangerous experiences you can have on the road.
+A truck tyre explosion can be one of the most dangerous experiences you can have on the road.
 To have a several tonne vehicle lose all of its stability in a matter of seconds can be terrifying.
 Understanding exactly what causes these explosions can help you to avoid them happening in the future, so here are just a few of the reasons why your tyre might explode, and what you can do to avoid having serious problems on the road.

 Low tyre pressure

 According to road safety administrations across the world, under-inflated tyres play a major role in a large proportion of truck tyre explosions.
-When pressure gets too low, the sidewalls of your tyres flex more, and heat builds up.
+When the pressure gets too low, the sidewalls of your tyres flex more, and heat builds up.
 If the overheating becomes severe, a section of the tyre's rubber can separate from its carcass, causing a blowout.
 However, this issue can be avoided by checking tyre pressure regularly and before you set off on a long journey.

 Tyres can carry a lot of pressure, but there becomes a point where the weight your truck is trying to carry becomes too much for your tyres.
 While tyre maintenance can take you a long way, there is a certain point where even brand new tyres that have been installed just moments ago won't be able to handle overwhelming forces.